matthewmueller/rfcs/text/0000-migrations.md

 ])
 ```

-The migrations system would be able to recognize, that in order to execute `updateField`, `createField` is a prerequisite.
+The migrations system will be able to recognize, that in order to execute `updateField`, `createField` is a prerequisite.

 ### Introducing uniqueness in staging and production